-When your organization is choosing a software to manage its data privacy, there are many factors to consider, including several that can affect scalability.
+When your organization is choosing software to manage its data privacy, there are many factors to consider, including several that can affect scalability.

-Don’t sacrifice accuracy for speed
+1. Don’t sacrifice accuracy for speed

 - Network contention and congestion on internal LANs, across firewalls, and during transit of Internet connections.

-- Consumption of excessive Internet bandwidth needed by other critical functions like off-site backups and other SaaS applications
+- Consumption of excessive Internet bandwidth needed by other critical functions like off-site backups and other SaaS applications.

 - Significant cloud repository egress fees may be incurred when data is scanned in a cloud repository without using an agent within or directly adjacent to the cloud repository.

-Keep in mind bandwidth, capacity, and contention
+3. Keep in mind bandwidth, capacity, and contention

 Cloud agents, running on the Azure platform, work from a shared global search history, so they are aware of what other agents have already scanned.
-This eliminates duplicative rescanning while ensuring a complete and thorough scan.
+This eliminates duplicate rescanning while ensuring a complete and thorough scan.

-Cloud agents can be automatically added or destroyed, and groups of Cloud Agents can be launched as an Agent Team wherever needed.
+Cloud agents can be automatically added or destroyed, and groups of cloud agents can be launched as an Agent Team wherever needed.
 This offers time and cost efficiencies with no pre-configuration overhead or dedicated hardware requirements.

-Cloud Watcher is similar to a cloud agent but, rather than performing scans on demand or based on a preset schedule, Cloud Watcher starts a new scan by a cloud agent whenever a cloud repository API indicates the presence of new or changed data.
+Cloud Watcher is similar to a cloud agent, but rather than performing scans on demand or based on a preset schedule, Cloud Watcher starts a new scan by a cloud agent whenever a cloud repository API indicates the presence of new or changed data.
 This capability improves the performance and scheduling impact of scanning for new or changed data by only scanning when necessary.